CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

    - One Deployment and one Replica Set are each healthy for the web service.

-   - The api Deployment and Replica Set are in a warning state.
+   - The contoso-traders-product Deployment and Replica Set are in a warning state.

    - Two pods are healthy in the 'default' namespace.

 5. Open the Contoso Traders web application.
-The application should still work without errors .
+The application should still work without errors.

 ### Task 2: Resolve failed provisioning of replicas

 In this task, you will resolve the failed API replicas.
 These failures occur due to the clusters' inability to meet the requested resources.

-1. In the AKS blade in the Azure Portal select **Workloads** (1) and then select the **api** (2) deployment.
+1. In the AKS blade in the Azure Portal select **Workloads** (1) and then select the ** contoso-traders-product ** (2) deployment.

    ![In the Workload view with the API deployment highlighted.](media/cna28.png "API deployment is now healthy")